Canada’s Sovereign Wealth Fund: Should You Invest In It?

 Should You Invest in It?

-Right now, you cannot.
-The retail product does not exist yet.
+Right now, you still cannot.
+The retail product has been described, but it does not exist yet.

-When it does, the right approach is pretty simple.
+When it does, the right approach is still pretty simple.

 Do not let patriotism become your investment thesis.
 Wanting to invest in Canada is fine.
 Wanting strong risk adjusted returns is also fine.
 Do not confuse the two.